Derbent Jamaat

 Derbent Jamaat (Дербентский джамаат), also known as the Forest Brothers (Лесные братья, Meşə qardaşları), and the Southern Group (Группировка «Южная»), was an Islamist Jihadist group based in the Russian republic of Dagestan, part of the Shariat Jamaat of the Caucasus Emirate.
 The group had engaged in attacks on law enforcement officers, organized terrorist attacks, distributed Wahhabi literature, and undertook propaganda and agitation activities in Dagestan and the neighboring country of Azerbaijan.

 The group was created and headed by Rappani Khalilov until his death in September 2007.
 He was succeeded by emir Abdul Madzhid.
 Participant of the Chechen Wars, Madzhid was killed in September 2008 and was replaced by Israpil Velijanov.
-After the death of Velijanov in April 2011, the Derbent Jamaat became disoriented, though its activity until its remaining members were killed in November 2016.
+After the death of Velijanov in April 2011, the Derbent Jamaat became disoriented, though it remained active until its remaining members were killed in November 2016.

 History

 The group was created and headed by Rappani Khalilov until his death in September 2007.
 Then, Ilgar Mollachiev, better known as emir Abdul Madzhid, a native of the Zagatala District of Azerbaijan was appointed the commander of the Derbent Jamaat.
 According to the Russian FSB's Dagestani department, Malachiev participated in the First and Second Chechen Wars, and underwent combat training in the detachments commanded by Saudi mujahideen Ibn al-Khattab and Abu al-Walid.
 In 2006, emir Dokka Umarov sent Malachiev to Dagestan to coordinate the activities of groups of militants.

 In January 2008, the Russian forces launched their first operation on the Derbent Jamaat in Tabasaransky District.
 During the operation, six out of fifteen militants were killed, while the others managed to escape.
 In March of the same year, the Russian FSB's Dagestani department and forces of the Russian Ministry of Internal Affairs launched an operation against the group in Dagestanskiye Ogni, killing three militants.
 On 17 August, according to the Ministry of National Security of Azerbaijan, the group staged an attack on the Abu Bakr Mosque in Baku.
 Three people were killed and eleven more were injured when the perpetrators threw a grenade through a window of the mosque.
 The Azerbaijani security services then stated that seventeen militants of the group o to Azerbaijan through Russia to create a new jamaat in Sumgayit and they were arrested.
 The attack on the mosque was followed by an Azerbaijani response.
 Azerbaijani internal troops launched the Operation Eagle on 29 August.
 On that day, fighting erupted between the Azerbaijani servicemen and the group's militants in Qusar, resulting in the death of one Azerbaijani serviceman and the injury of another.
 Azerbaijani security services were able to locate and kill three of the militants on 6 September, but their leader, Abdul Madzhid, managed to escape.